jeksecret/Training/PHP_with_Laravel/laravel_fundamentals_database_eloquent_relationships.md

 - Allows to relay tables in a very easy format using functions.

 `one to one relationship`
+- A one model can be associated with another one model.
 > ###### in User Model:
 ```php
 public function post() {